About Scratch Radio

-He now works as a Lead Producer for station sound across the BBC's national radio networks, including Radio 1 and 1Xtra, Radio 2 and 6Music.
+He worked as a Lead Producer for station sound across the BBC's national radio networks, including Radio 1 and 1Xtra, Radio 2 and 6Music.
 He now produces Scott Mills' afternoon show on BBC Radio 2.

 Dan Richards was our Assistant Station Manager until he graduated in 2011, before returning study for his MA in 2017.